gigi8android/matplotlib-challenge/README.md

 # matplotlib-challenge

-The submission is included: jupyter notebook, subfolder called "data" with input data files and readme (this file).
+The submission is included: jupyter notebook (scap_pymaceutical_final.ipynb), subfolder called "data" with input data files and readme (this file).

 Observations based on the output & graphs: